The 2021 Consumer Legal Needs Survey: What Attorneys Need to Know, Part I

 Most consumers take action quickly (56% do so within one week) and are motivated by the awareness that they need skilled representation to avoid future problems.

 - What does this mean for me?
 There isn’t much room for error.
 Legal consumers want to find you quickly.
 Cutting through the noise of the internet and getting to a place where it’s easy for potential clients to find you isn’t easy.
-Building an effective integrated marketing strategy takes time and resources, but if you choose just one marketing avenue and hope consumers find you, you don’t have much of a business strategy—or chance for survival.
+Building an effective integrated marketing strategy takes time and resources, but if you choose just one marketing avenue or trending tactic and hope consumers find you, you don’t have much of a business strategy—or chance for survival.

 - How should I respond?
 To the extent your resources allow, try to implement a multi-faceted approach.
 Digital legal marketing tools build on and draw strength from one another.
 For example, a Tweet about a blog post published on your website engages three forms of digital brand-building, making it more likely that search algorithms and consumers alike will see it.
 (Not sure how to start building that multifaceted marketing strategy?
 A consultation with your area’s digital legal marketing expert is complimentary and comes with no obligation).
 To address the concern many legal consumers have about needing skilled representation to avoid future problems, work some empathy into the copy of your website, blog, and/or social media posts.
 Show and tell potential clients that you understand what it’s like to be them and go through what they’re experiencing and are in a position to help.
 That strikes a strong chord with people.